IRIS

 For protocols which allow the binning intereval to be adjusted, it will be set to the poll period of the comm config.

 Traffic data is continuously checked for five common failure conditions.
-When one of these first occurs and every hour that it persists, an event is logged in the detector_event database table.
+When one of these first occurs and every hour that it persists, an event can be stored in the detector_event database table.
 The detector_auto_fail_view can be used to check recent events.

 If the detector_auto_fail_enable system attribute is true, the auto fail flag for each detector will be set and cleared automatically whenever these conditions change.